sbryngelson/group-docs/group-syllabus/responding-to-reviewers.md

 * In the same place, a `Makefile` that uses the `latexdiff` tool to create a `diff` between the submitted (`main.tex`) and revised (`main_rev.tex`) manuscript files in the form of a new PDF file called `diff.pdf`.
 This shows the reviewer explicitly all the changes you made to improve the paper (on top of the revisions in the response to reviewers document).

-* Example diffs and responses to reviewers for some of my papers are included [in this directory](../examples/paper_revisions).
+* Example diffs and responses to reviewers for some of my papers are located [here](https://gatech.app.box.com/folder/245228437856)